 The Company, through its subsidiaries, is engaged in the development and operation of an integrated hotel, gaming, retail and entertainment complex within the Entertainment City.
-The Company's subsidiaries, MPHIL Holdings No. 1, MPHIL Holdings No. 2, and Melco Resorts Leisure, together with SMIC, Belle and PLAI, are the holders of the Regular License issued by PAGCOR for the development of City of Dreams Manila.
+The Company's subsidiaries, MPHIL Holdings No. 1 Corporation ("MPHIL Holdings No. 1"), MPHIL Holdings No. 2 Corporation ("MPHIL Holdings No. 2"), and Melco Resorts Leisure (Philippines) Corporation ("Melco Resorts Leisure") (MPHIL Holdings No. 1, MPHIL Holdings No. 2 and Melco Resorts Leisure are collectively referred to as the "MPHIL Holdings Group"), together with SM Investments Corporation ("SMIC"), Belle Corporation ("Belle") and PremiereLeisure Amusement, Inc. ("PLAI") (SMIC, Belle and PLAI are collectively referred to as the "Philippine Parties"), are the holders of the Regular License (MPHIL Holdings Group and the Philippine Parties are collectively referred to as the "Licensees") issued by the Philippine Amusement and Gaming Corporation ("PAGCOR") for the development of City of Dreams Manila.
 The Company is an indirect subsidiary of Melco, a leading developer of integrated gaming resorts in Macau and other parts of Asia, and its subsidiary, Melco Resorts Leisure, is responsible for the furniture, fixtures and equipment (including gaming equipment), working capital expenses, non-real property improvements and personal property, as well as the management and operation of City of Dreams Manila.
-Belle, part of the SM Group and one of the largest conglomerates in the Philippines with interests in retail, real estate development and banking, among others, is responsible for construction of the principal structures and fixtures of City of Dreams Manila.
+Belle, part of the SM Group as defined below, and one of the largest conglomerates in the Philippines with interests in retail, real estate development and banking, among others, is responsible for construction of the principal structures and fixtures of City of Dreams Manila.

 City of Dreams Manila opened its doors to the public in December 2014 and marked the formal entry of Melco into the fast-growing and dynamic tourism industry in the Philippines.
 City of Dreams Manila had its grand opening on February 2, 2015.
 The new integrated casino resort at Entertainment City, Manila Bay, Manila, is solely operated and managed by Melco Resorts Leisure.
 The dynamic and innovative resort complex, located on an approximately 6.2 hectare site at the gateway to Entertainment City, includes entertainment, hotel, retail and dining and lifestyle experiences with aggregated gaming space, including VIP and mass market gaming facilities with up to approximately 380 gaming tables, 1,700 slot machines and 1,700 electronic gaming tables.
-As of December 31, 2017, City of Dreams Manila has 293 gaming tables, 1,635 slot machines and 172 electronic gaming tables in operation.
+As of March 31, 2018, City of Dreams Manila has 299 gaming tables, 1,680 slot machines and 207 electronic gaming tables in operation.
 The integrated resort features three distinctive entertainment venues, namely Manila's first branded Family Entertainment Center, a live performance central lounge inside the casino and two night clubs situated at the Fortune Egg, an architecturally-unique dome-like structure, which is accented with creative exterior lighting design.
 It is expected to become an iconic landmark of the Manila Bay area.